-THE DOE’S ROADMAP IS FOCUSING ON EFFICIENCY TO HELP DECARBONIZE THE U.S. MANUFACTURING INDUSTRY
+THE DOE’S ROADMAP FOCUSES ON EFFICIENCY TO HELP DECARBONIZE THE U.S. MANUFACTURING INDUSTRY

 To achieve net-zero emissions by 2050, the United States created an industrial roadmap to promote industrial decarbonization.
 The Department of Energy (DOE) released its Industrial Decarbonization Roadmap in September 2022.

 The Decarbonization Roadmap is a comprehensive strategy focusing on the country’s highest carbon dioxide (CO2) emitting industries: cement, chemicals, food and beverage, iron and steel, and petroleum refining.
 Additionally, the DOE is using $104 million to fund the advancement of industrial decarbonization technologies.